The ultimate guide to personalizing emails with behavioral targeting

 Now think of how many other people do the same every day.

 That’s a lot of opportunity for your Shopify store to turn browsers into customers.
-Or at least keep you on their radar.
-This is where automations do some heavy lifting without much effort from you.
+This is where automations do the heavy lifting with little effort from you.

-Below is a browse abandonment email example I received after bouncing from DSW, notifying me of a price drop on the Vans I viewed.
+Below is a browse abandonment email example from DSW that promotes a price drop on the sneakers viewed.

 Two other automations to counter web visits that fall short of conversions include: